 Cape chamomile (Eriocephalus punctulatus) is from South Africa.
 Even though this plant is from the Asteraceae family, it looks quite different than German chamomile (Matricaria recutita) and Roman chamomile (Anthemis nobilis), and it has a sweeter, floral scent.
 It is used in aromatherapy for support of mental/emotional well-being and like other chamomile oils is known for supporting healthy muscle and joints.

-Cape chamomile (Eriocephalus punctulatus) essential oil is very high in esters, is known for its anti-anxiety properties, as well as antispasmodic, antifungal and anti-inflammatory.
-It is excellent for calming the mind and is used for anti-anxiety blends, bath, compresses, adding to skin care products, and aromatic perfumery.
+Cape chamomile (Eriocephalus punctulatus) essential oil is very high in esters, is known for its anti-anxiety properties, as well as antispasmodic, antifungal, and anti-inflammatory.
+It is excellent for calming the mind and is used for anti-anxiety blends, baths, compresses, adding to skincare products, and aromatic perfumery.

 Soothing Bath Blend: